-- To help inform the district's work, SPS has a Parent Advisory Committee, a Student Advisory Board, an Equity and Race Advisory Committee, and a (Native American) Indian Parent Advisory Committee. - "Good" and "trying" were two positive words that emerged when parents were asked on the SCoPE Survey to name two words that best describe the district.
+- To help inform the district's work, SPS has a Parent Advisory Committee, a Student Advisory Board, an Equity and Race Advisory Committee and an Indian Advisory Committee. - "Good" and "trying" were two positive words that emerged when parents were asked on the SCoPE Survey to name two words that best describe the district (see page 29).